What is Pupil Premium Funding?

-We have a designated 'Link Governor' for Pupil premium which ensure the school leadership are held to account for the use of funding and the difference it makes.
-Regularly reporting to the Governing body means that it remains a high priority.
+We have a designated ‘Link Governor’ for pupil premium which ensures the school leadership are held to account for the use of funding and the difference it makes.
+Regularly reporting to the Governing Body means that it remains a high priority.

 To ensure value for money the school’s work is informed by the Education Endowment Foundation Toolkit, which assesses the impact of spending initiatives against their cost.
 However, effective evaluation of the success of the funding is based on whether it works for our individual children.

 Funding Could be Used in any Given Year on: